-* A bit of FridgeHorror here: In the Reign of Chaos campaign, in the first mission (assuming you did the sidequest), you saved a little kid named Timmy from some gnolls, happily returning him to his mother and earning a benefitial ring.
+* In the Reign of Chaos campaign, in the first mission (assuming you did the sidequest), you saved a little kid named Timmy from some gnolls, happily returning him to his mother and earning a beneficial ring.
 In mission 4, after destroying a cage, you release an undead Ghoul who is not hostile to you. [[UndeadChild His name is Timmy]]. [[spoiler: Worst thing is that killing him will ''reward'' you with a Superiority Ring, which is far better than the ring you got from saving him.]]
-It is still possible not to save him in the first mission... and he'll be there, anyway.

 * Arthas' TheUndead status seems odd, since he was never shown actually dying.
 However in his last human appearance he was wandering off into the wilderness of Northrend with Frostmourne starting to drive him insane.
 He froze to (un)death there.